Mathematical methods in region-based theories of space: the case of Whitehead points: Grzegorczyk points

-The observant reader will notice that the condition is a~point-based counterpart of \eqref{r1} from page \pageref{r1}.
-It can be proved that every concentric space is a~regular space, yet in general, the converse inclusion is not true \citep{Ruping-AERBNLBTS}.
+The reader will notice that the condition is a~point-based counterpart of \eqref{r1} from page \pageref{r1}.
+Every concentric space is a~regular space, yet generally, the converse is not true.
+For example, the uncountable product of the discrete space $\{0,1\}$ is regular but not concentric \citep{Ruping-AERBNLBTS}.